cupOJoseph/storj-web-gateway/README.md

 ## Installation

-clone this repo to your $GOPATH/src/github.com
+Clone this repo with `git install https://github.com/jschiarizzi/storj-ipfs-gateway.git` to the folder in your GOPATH `$GOPATH/src/github.com`.
+By default this should be `~/go/bin`

-cd $GOPATH/src/github.com/ipfs-s3c-storj-plugin
+Move into the folder:
+`cd $GOPATH/src/github.com/ipfs-s3c-storj-plugin`

+Install locally
-gx install --local
+`gx install --local`
 (here I personnally gx publish 3 ipfs packages:go-ipfs-config,go-ipfs and iptb.  maybe in your site it is hard to get these three packages just check https://github.com/zyfrank/go-ipfs, https://github.com/zyfrank/go-ipfs-config and https://github.com/zyfrank/iptb, clone to your local env. ,switch to branch storj-s3c-plugin, then use gx publish -f to your local IPFS node, so gx install --local can find these three packages)